 \subsection{Combinatorics of positivity}

-The following items of the next proposition are fundamental properties of positive triples and quadruples. \begin{itemize} \item The first one gives an easy criterion for positivity of triples, while the second and third for quadruples.
-In particular, this shows that the definition of positivity given in the introduction is equivalent to Definition~\ref{def:pos}. \item The fourth one gives a recursive way to build positive configuration and, formally, the previous property can be deduced from it. \item The fifth and sixth gives ``exclusion'' properties that are not used in this paper. \end{itemize}
+The next proposition gives fundamental properties of positive triples and quadruples. \begin{itemize} \item The first one gives an easy criterion for positivity of triples, while the second and third concern quadruples.
+In particular, this shows that the definition of positivity given in the introduction is equivalent to Definition~\ref{def:pos}. \item The fourth one gives a recursive way to build positive configuration. \item The fifth and sixth give ``exclusion'' properties that are important in the study of positivity though they are not used in this paper. \end{itemize}

-We are going to prove this proposition and its corollary in the context of a group defined over $\mathbb R$, although by Tarski Theorem, the statements will be true over every real closed field.
+We are going to prove this proposition and its corollary in the context of a group defined over $\mathbb R$, although by Tarski--Seidenberg Theorem, the statements will be true over every real closed field.